maplibre/swiftui-dsl/CONTRIBUTING.md

 The SwiftUI layer publishes a SwiftUI view with the end goal of being a universal view that can be adapted to a wide variety of use cases, much like MapKit's SwiftUI views.

+### View Modifier

+View Modifiers should always be implemented with the SwiftUI `@Environment`.
+This avoids two be pre-pended with `map` or `onMap` to provide a consistent

 ## Testing

 You can run the test suite from Xcode using the standard process: